 The Best Shoes for Arthritis in the Feet

 Proper footwear is a crucial component of any walking routine.
-If you have osteoarthritis, gout, rheumatoid arthritis, psoriatic arthritis, post-traumatic arthritis, or another form of arthritis affecting your feet, you should definitely consider orthotic shoes.
+If you have osteoarthritis, gout, rheumatoid arthritis, psoriatic arthritis, post-traumatic arthritis, or another form of arthritis affecting your feet, you should definitely consider comfortable walking shoes that support you with each step.

 The podiatrist-designed styles from Vionic feature expertly engineered orthotics built right into the footbeds.
 This means each pair offers ample arch support and stability while promoting natural alignment and a healthy stride.